OnurGumus/onurgumus.github.io/_posts/2021-01-23-Does-your-code-pass-the-Turkey-test.md

 ## Other alphabets

 Let's see some peculiarities with other Alphabets.
 One might think "Z" is probably the last letter in Latin alphabets.
-Well enter nordic languages
+Enter the nordic languages

 Danish and Norwegian Alphabets:
 A	B	C	D	E	F	G	H	I	J	K	L	M	N	O	P	Q	R	S	T	U	V	W	X	Y	Z	Æ	Ø	Å